-If you are familiar with some Japanese words, you probably have noticed “sake” part.
-Amazake, the direct translation is “Sweet Sake”, makes you think it is an alcoholic drink but it usually not.
-An alcoholic version does exist in deed, and the method is a little different from the one I make.
+If you are familiar with some Japanese words, you probably have noticed the “sake” part.
+Amazake, the direct translation is “Sweet Sake”, which makes you think it is an alcoholic drink but it is usually not.
+An alcoholic version does exist indeed, and the method is a little different from the one I make.

-Because it’s made with white short grain rice, it’s pretty filling even it’s a drink.
-For those of you like performing fasting once in a while to cleanse your system, this is the perfect drink.
-Amazake can be used replacing water, you get to handle the hunger and maintain your sugar level safe.
+Because it’s made with white short-grain rice, it’s pretty filling even it’s a drink.
+For those of you who like performing fasting once in a while to cleanse your system, this is the perfect drink.
+Amazake can be used to replace water, you get to handle the hunger and maintain your sugar level safe.

 How’s the taste like?
 It’s really really sweet like a condensed syrup.

-But there is a non traditional way to make it as a drinkable yogurt, which I do.
+But there is a non-traditional way to make it a drinkable yogurt, which I do.
 It’s just about adjusting water when you make porridge.
 It becomes less sweet and slightly sour and sparkly when the porridge is loose.

 There is a similar drink that I make with Korean rice culture which tastes quite different from Japanese rice culture.
 If you want to try making it, check this recipe: Vegan Rice Yogurt; Korean Non-Alcohol Makgeolli Recipe